2023-24 UCRJ Steering Committee

 Stacey McKeever (she/her) is Regional Director of Clinical Operations at Planned Parenthood of Illinois (PPIL), where she directs PPIL's central and southern Illinois health centers, as well as its telehealth program.
 Stacey has over two decades of experience in non-profit program management, with a strong background in the healthcare and higher education sectors.

-Isis Rose (she/her)
+Isis Rose

 Co-Founder/Exec.
 Director